John Sheridan (Babylon 5): Religious references

 Throughout the show numerous references are made concerning Sheridan's analogous role in history to that of a messiah.
 A number of religious phrases are used to refer to Sheridan: messiah, messianic, and The second coming.
 In Season four episode 17, The Face of the Enemy, when Michael Garibaldi speaks with William Edgars about capturing Sheridan, Garibaldi says "I don't know, but I think the last guy got 30 pieces of silver for the same job," a reference to Judas' betrayal of Jesus.

-When Sheridan falls and is caught by the Vorlon Kosh in season 2 episode The Fall of Night.
-Kosh, not wanting to reveal his true form, appears as a different religious figure depending on the onlookers' homeworld.
-Because Sheridan is Human, he perceived him as being an angel. says "To his heavenly messengers he will give orders about you, and with their hands, they will catch you."
+When Sheridan falls and is caught by the Vorlon Kosh in the season 2 episode The Fall of Night.
+Kosh, not wanting to reveal his true form, appears as a different religious figure depending on the onlookers' home world.
+Because Sheridan is human, he perceived him as being an angel. says "To his heavenly messengers he will give orders about you, and with their hands, they will catch you."
 Which was the devil telling Jesus that if he were to fall, angels would catch him saving him from his death.

 Sheridan was also resurrected twice by Lorien.
-The first time on Z'ha'dum in season four: Whatever Happened To Mr. Garibaldi, right after Sheridan asks Lorien "If I fall how will I know you'll catch me?", and the second was on Babylon 5 during a fight with Ulkesh in episode Falling Toward Apotheosis further solidifying his parallels with a mythical or historical messiah.
+The first time on Z'ha'dum in season four: Whatever Happened To Mr. Garibaldi, right after Sheridan asks Lorien "If I fall how will I know you'll catch me?", and the second was on Babylon 5 during a fight with Ulkesh in episode Falling Toward Apotheosis further solidifying his parallels with a legendary messiah.